samsoft00/social-auth-in-Golang/hashnode.md

 ![](app/resources/Screenshot2022-08-23.png)

-Next, we will spin up Ngrok, which we will be using to test our callback.
+Next, we will spin up Ngrok, this will expose our local url to the internet, the purpose of this is to test our callback.

 To set up ngrok we,